MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/GoogleAnalytics.md

 ## Limitations and issues

+You should be aware of the following limitations and issues associated with accessing Google Analytics data.

 ### Google Analytics quota limits for Power BI

 The standard limitations and quotas for Google Analytics AP requests is documented in [Limits and Quotas on API Requests](https://developers.google.com/analytics/devguides/config/mgmt/v3/limits-quotas).
 However, Power BI Desktop and Power BI service allow you to use the following enhanced number of queries.